RockShox® Pike® Suspension Fork Service

 For normal cleaning service, it is not necessary to replace the upper seals, wipers, or foam rings in the lower legs.
 However, if any of these were replaced, lubricate them with several drops of suspension fluid (Figure 8).
 Another option is to grease the inside of the seal using a bearing grease such as the PPL-1.

 Engage both lower legs on upper tubes simultaneously (Figure 9).
 Use care not to pinch or deform the seals when the legs are engaged (Figure 10).
 Remove the lower legs and start over if seals are not properly aligning.

 Pull lower legs fully onto upper tubes, and then push down approximately 1” to allow installation of shock fluid.

 Rotate the bike in the stand so the fork legs are pointing upward about 45-degrees.
 Each leg will receive RockShox® suspension fluid (15W) to provide lubrication.
 Use a syringe if available to inject 15ml (1 tablespoon) fluid into each bolt hole.
 It is also possible to use plastic sheet stock rolled into a cone shape to act as a funnel (Figure 11).
 Use tape on outside of funnel to hold its shape.

 The amount of suspension fluid installed in the legs will vary with the diameter of the upper tubes.

-Note: One ml (millileter) is equal to one cc (cubic centimeter)
+NOTE: One ml (milliliter) is equal to one cc (cubic centimeter)